kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 **Upgrade (Alpha 1.36 → Alpha 1.37):**
 - Feature gate stays Alpha, default off — no behavioural change for clusters that do not opt in.
-- API stays at `resource.k8s.io/v1alpha3`.
-Stored objects from 1.36
+- API stays at `resource.k8s.io/v1alpha3` for the status object.
-  remain readable; the new optional fields (`counterSets[]`, `shareableSummary`) are populated by the 1.37 controller when the source data warrants it.
+  Stored objects from 1.36 remain readable; the new optional fields (`partitionSummary[]` / `counterSets[]`, `shareableSummary`) are populated by the 1.37 controller when the source data warrants it.
   Older clients ignore the unknown fields.
+- `ResourceSlice.Spec.PartitionTypeAttribute` (new in `resource.k8s.io/v1`,
+  gated behind `DRAResourcePoolStatus`) is an additive optional field.
+Slices written by 1.36 leave it unset, so the 1.37 controller emits the `counterSets[]` fallback view for those pools.
+Drivers that adopt the convention opt in slice by slice;
+  partial adoption per pool is rejected with a per-pool `validationError` to avoid mixed-view confusion.
 - The change to `allocatedDevices` semantics (cap at 1 per physical device) is a behavioural change, not an API change.
 It will be called out in 1.37 release notes because Alpha 1.36 clients that